dipscope/TypeManager.TS/.github/pull_request_template.md

----
-name: Detailed pull request
-about: Suitable for bugfix, improvement or new feature
-title: ''
-labels: ''
-assignees: ''
----

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.